Sin City (film): Credits

 Three directors received credit for Sin City: Miller, Rodriguez, and Quentin Tarantino, the last for directing the drive-to-the-pits scene in which Dwight talks with a dead Jack Rafferty (Benicio del Toro).
+Tarantino was paid one dollar for his work.
 Miller and Rodriguez worked as a team directing the rest of the film.

 When the Directors Guild of America refused to allow two directors that were not an established team to be credited (especially since Miller had never directed before), Rodriguez first planned to give Miller full credit.
 Miller would not accept this.
 Rodriguez, also refusing to take full credit, decided to resign from the Guild so that the joint credit could remain.

 Release

 Home media

 The film was released on DVD and VHS on August 16, 2005.
 Buena Vista Home Entertainment released a two-disc Blu-ray version with DTS-HD Master Audio, which includes a theatrical and extended, unrated recut of 147 minutes, on April 21, 2009.

-On September 30, 2005, The Walt Disney Company finalized their sale of Dimension Films (a sublabel of Miramax) to Bob Weinstein and Harvey Weinstein, who were leaving Miramax's parent company Disney to form an new studio called The Weinstein Company.
+On September 30, 2005, The Walt Disney Company finalized their sale of Dimension Films (a sublabel of Miramax) to Bob Weinstein and Harvey Weinstein, who were leaving Miramax's parent company Disney to form a new studio called The Weinstein Company.
 However, Disney/Miramax retained the rights to all of Dimension's films that had been released up until that point, despite the label itself becoming part of The Weinstein Company from October 1, 2005 onward.
 Disney eventually sold Miramax and the pre-October 2005 Dimension library to private equity firm Filmyard Holdings in December 2010.

 Starting in 2011, Filmyard Holdings began to license the home media rights for various Dimension/Miramax titles to Lionsgate Films.
 Lionsgate Home Entertainment went on to reissue the film on Blu-ray twice; first on April 26, 2011, and then on May 13, 2014.
 In 2011, Filmyard Holdings also licensed the Miramax library to streaming site Netflix.
 This deal included Sin City, and ran for five years, eventually ending on June 1, 2016.

 In March 2016, Filmyard Holdings sold Miramax and the pre-October 2005 Dimension library to Qatari company beIN Media Group.
 In April 2020, ViacomCBS (now known as Paramount Skydance) bought a 49% stake in Miramax, which gave them the rights to the Miramax library and the pre-October 2005 Dimension library.
 Sin City is among the 700 titles they acquired in the deal, and the film has been distributed by Paramount Pictures since April 2020.

 In late 2020, Paramount Home Entertainment began reissuing many of the Dimension/Miramax titles they had acquired, and on September 22, 2020, they released another Blu-ray edition of the film.
 Paramount later made the film available on their subscription streaming service Paramount+, in addition to making it available on their free streaming service Pluto TV.